Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 * `Sex`
 * `ExerciseAngina`

-These variables can be encoded using **Label Encoding or Binary Encoding**.
+These can be converted into binary numerical representations.

 For example: